 What if my dog has heartworms?

 Fortunately, treatment is available in the event your canine has heartworm disease.
 A series of 2-3 injections of a drug created to kill adult heartworms must be administered.
-During this time, it will be especially significant to minimize exercise for 4-6 weeks to allow the dog to heal.
+During this time, it is critical to minimize your dog’s exercise for 4-6 weeks to enable healing.

 It is important to remember that heartworm prevention is always less expensive and more effective than treatment after contracting the disease.
 Garden District Animal Hospital offers multiple options for heartworm preventative medicine, and our experienced veterinarians will help you select one that is best for you and the lifestyle of your constant companion.
 If you are unsure whether your dog may have heartworm disease, call one of our caring professionals to set up a screening test today.